 - Sidewalks around roundabouts should incorporate concrete barriers, fencing or landscaping at the edge of the roadway to discourage pedestrians from crossing to the roundabout’s centre island.

-An alternate type of guidance TWSI is recommended on road surfaces to assist persons with vision loss to navigate road crossings as roundabouts.
+An alternate type of guidance TWSI is recommended on road surfaces to assist persons with blindness to navigate road crossings as roundabouts.
 Further information is provided in the Tactile walking surfaces indicator sub-section of the section Exteriors and Interiors – Common Design Elements.

 Emerging technology using in-road sensors and/or video can detect approaching vehicles and determine whether they are yielding or if there is a safe gap in traffic to allow pedestrians to cross.
 Some systems incorporate both methods.
 These systems then trigger visual and audible pedestrian signals indicating that it’s safe to cross.
 The efficacy of these technologies is still under investigation.